 We report the results of our inspections of ACT Policing records in our annual report.

 Child sex offenders register

 The Ombudsman also monitors ACT Policing’s management of the ACT’s Child Sex Offenders Register (the register).
 Only the Chief Police Officer of ACT Policing and other people authorised by the Chief may have access to the register.

-The ACT Ombudsman provides the Minister for Police and Emergency Services a written report about the results of our inspection.
+The Ombudsman provides the Minister for Police and Emergency Services with a written report about the results of our inspection.
 A summary of the results is published in our annual report.